ellisonbg/py4science/book/whirlwind_tour.rst

    plt.show()

 Numpy arrays are extremely flexible and powerful data structures.
-In the example below, we tackly the following questions about dollar trading volume in CROX -- the total dollars traded is approximately given by the product of the volume of shares traded (the *volume* field) times the price of the shares, given by the *close*.
+In the example below, we tackle the following questions about dollar trading volume in CROX -- the total dollars traded is approximately given by the product of the volume of shares traded (the *volume* field) times the price of the shares, given by the *close*.
 We can easily answer